Travel jobs are becoming more prominent these days.

 Travel photography is one of the most rewarding professional and personal development jobs you could ever hold.
 You not only get to satisfy the wanderlust, but you also get to live your wildest adventures.

 The days of working for a travel magazine to make a passable living are long gone as they gave way to freelance photography.
-With that, there are plenty of stock photo websites you can sell images, including 500px, Stocksy, and Pond5.
+With that, there are plenty of stock photo websites where you can sell images, including 500px, Stocksy, and Pond5.

 Take this travel job seriously by arming yourself with a professional-grade photographic camera, as the lens in your phone won’t cut it.